 Notes: This table shows the relationship between endline aspirations measures and the presence of at least one elicited goal in the same domain.
-The goal definitions are specified in Table A.15.
+The goal definitions are specified in Table A.19.
 We group some of the goals into being related to education, income or assets to correspond to dimensions of the aspirations measure.
 The reported values are coefficients and p-values from OLS regressions with no covariates and heteroskedasticity-robust standard errors.
-The regressions use data from the psychological and combined intervention groups.
+The regressions use data from the workshop and combined intervention groups.
 B Additional Information about Data Collection, Sampling & Eligibility, Treatment Assignment & Receipt

-B.1 Data Collection
+B.1 Sources of Data and Sample Eligibility

-In this appendix we describe each stage of data collection and show that endline attrition does not differ between treatment groups.
-We collected data in four stages: (1) a village census of elders in 415 villages; (2) a household census of 32,921 households in these villages; (3) a baseline survey of 8,309 sampled households; and (4) an endline survey, aimed at the same households.
+We collected five types of data: (1) a village census of elders in 415 villages; (2) a household census of 41,322 households in these villages; (3) a baseline survey of 8,309 sampled households; (4) an endline survey, aimed at the same households and (5) price surveys throughout the study period.
+Baseline surveys ran from April 2016 to March 2017.
+Interventions ran from November 2016 to July 2017.
+Endline surveys ran from May 2018 to February 2019.
+Interventions were not run in a sublocation until we had completed baseline surveys for all villages in that sublocation.